scupit/gcmake-rust/README.md

 - `dep-graph <target>` command which prints a dependency graph for the given target
 - `show-defines <config-name>` command which prints the defines specified by the buildsystem for a given configuration.
 - `show-flags <config-name>` command which prints the compiler flags specified by the buildsystem for a given configuration.
+- `new clang-format` command which generates a .clang-format if it doesn't exist.